 02/04/21 – House Public Health Hearing (08:30 2/4/2021 Room 19)

 – Cmte report: Amend, Do Pass – Referred to Ways and Means Cmte.

 02/01/21 – (Rescheduled)Public Hearing, H. Cmte on Public Health, 8:30 AM (see “Hearing Details” for more info).

 01/14/21 – Introduced and referred to H. Cmte on Public Health.

 HB 1434 would impose an 8c/mL tax on e-liquid.
-This bill is referred to the Committee on Ways and means.
-No hearing is scheduled at this time
+This bill is referred to the Committee on Ways and Means and did not progress to a full vote in the house.

 8c/mL might not sound like much, but when you add up the tax on a 30mL bottle of e-liquid, it adds an extra $2.40 per bottle.
-By comparison, even after this bill raises the tax on a pack of cigarettes by $1.00, the tax on a 30mL bottle of e-liquid will be higher.
+By comparison, even after bills like HB 1434 raise the tax on a pack of cigarettes by $1.00, the tax on a 30mL bottle of e-liquid will be higher.

 While there is no “cigarette-to-vapor” equivalency between a 30mL bottle and a pack of smokes, 30mL is one of the most common sizes of product that people buy.
 Making the sticker shock worse is the fact that before taxes, 30mL of e-liquid typically costs $20.00.
 For someone just beginning their switch to a smoke-free product, the high initial cost of vaping is enough to keep cigarettes attractive on price.